 Working with mineral materials producers and suppliers - Got clean gravel?
-West, Wendy.
-University of California Cooperative Extension, Placerville, CA. wkwest@ucdavis.edu
+West, Wendy\1 and Garrett Dickman\2.
+University of California Cooperative Extension, Placerville, CA.; Yosemite National Park, El Portal, CA wkwest@ucdavis.edu

-Invasive weeds are a major problem in California and the Sierra Nevada Mountain region, affecting water quality, forest productivity, recreational opportunities and use and wildlife habitat.
-New weeds continue to move into the region, and as the climate changes more species are likely to invade at higher elevations.
-Gravel pits infested with weeds can spread invasives to hundreds of new sites.
-This presentation will highlight current efforts to: identify and promote programs that support the production, availability and use of weed-free mineral materials; development and dissemination of educational materials to mineral material suppliers to build awareness and understanding of the issue; develop, expand and support material weed cleanliness verification programs.
+Invasive weeds are a major problem in California and the Sierra Nevada Mountain region and negatively impact water quality, forest productivity, recreational opportunities and wildlife habitat.
+New weeds continue to move into the region and are establishing in native plant and forest communities once considered resilient as climate change and nitrogen deposition create more opportunities for invasive plants.
+The numbers of vectors for invasive plants also increase with an increasingly mobile populace.
+Contaminated aggregate (sand and/or gravel) used in road construction and maintenance is a primary vector for invasive plant spread.
+Contaminated gravel can spread invasive plants along hundreds of new, freshly disturbed sites.
+Thus, working with quarry operators to treat invasive plants at the source represents a cost-effective alternative to massive roadside infestations and subsequent treatment.
+This presentation will highlight current efforts to: identify and promote programs that support the production, availability and use of weed-free aggregate; develop and disseminate educational materials to quarry operators to build awareness and understanding of the issue; develop, expand and support material invasive plant cleanliness verification programs.
+While ultimately this is a prevention program, this program also functions as an outreach service to quarries by providing botanical skills and access to resources necessary for effective weed control.
+Successful participation in this program by quarries provides a marketable certificate that can increase the value of a quarry's aggregate.

 Prevention BMPs for invasive plant managers.
 Stern, Jen.
-California Invasive Plant Council, Training Program Manager irstern@cal-ipc.org
+California Invasive Plant Council, Training Program Manager jrstern@calipc.org

 Throughout the community of invasive plant managers in California, several best management practices (BMPs) are used to prevent introduction and spread of invasive plants.
 However, there is not a single set of BMPs used.
 To address this need, the California Invasive Plant Council developed a set of prevention best management practices (BMPs) for invasive plant managers who work in wildland settings.
 The goal of these BMPs is to prevent accidental introduction and spread of invasive plants by those managing invasive plants in California.
 This presentation will provide an overview of how to use these prevention BMPs in your day to day activities.
-While conducting restoration work, invasive plant managers often travel from one site to another or from one work area to another.
+While conducting restoration work, invasive plant managers often travel between worksites.
 Equipment, vehicles, animals, clothing, boots, and mulching materials moved between sites can accidently become vectors for the introduction and the spread of invasive plants.
 However, accidental introduction and spread of invasive plants can be prevented if standard prevention practices are followed.
 For example, equipment cleaning, and use of weed-free materials.
 These prevention BMPs also aim to help invasive plants managers make efficient use of limited resources, as the least expensive and most effective way to manage highly invasive plant species is through prevention.